stephaniecrocker91/simplywellness/README.md

 * * *

-It's target is to convince businesses to purchase these bespoke packages with the hopes of boosting employees productivity, moral, mental health and overall sense of wellbeing in the workplace.
+It's target is to convince businesses to purchase these bespoke packages with the hopes of boosting employees productivity, morale, mental health and overall sense of wellbeing in the workplace.

 *   Business owners.
 *   Human resource managers.